Curriculum, Programs, and Services

 Piedmont Unified School District’s TriSchool Elementary libraries

 Each library site maintains a wide variety of print and media to meet the reading and information needs of students, teachers and families.
-Our collection, curated by the teacher librarian, includes over 14,000 titles, which include print and digital materials.
+Our collection, curated by the teacher librarian, comprises around 14,000 titles, including print and digital materials.
 You can access digital resources as well as each elementary school’s online library catalog through our TriSchool Library Website.

 Elementary libraries are staffed part time throughout the week.
 Kindergarten and first grade students have library lessons once a week.
 Second through fifth grade students have lessons every other week.
 A credentialed teacher librarian teaches the library curriculum designed to support students on their journey as voracious readers, inquisitive learners, critical thinkers, and responsible digital citizens.